11 Important Principles Of Electrical Safety

 • Use the 80% rule: As a safety measure, avoiding exceeding 80% of the circuit’s capacity is recommended.
 This helps account for potential variations in electrical demand and provides a margin of safety against overloads.

-• Distribute the load: Avoid plugging too many devices into a single outlet or circuit.
-Distribute high-power appliances and devices across multiple circuits to prevent overloading.
+• Distribute the load: To prevent overloading, avoid plugging too many devices into a single outlet or circuit.
+Distribute high-power appliances and devices across multiple circuits.

 • Avoid extension cord overuse: While extension cords can be useful in certain situations, overusing them can contribute to circuit overload.
 Do not plug multiple high-power devices into a single extension cord; avoid connecting multiple extension cords.